-- Identify the file with the case head and/or household member name to ensure the correct file is uploaded to the associated application - Avoid using the application number as part of the file name because the HE+ System adds the application number as the first part of the document name during the document upload in less than 12 months per year.
-Seasonal workers may be paid on a 12-month basis but earn their income in less than 12 months.
+- Identify the file with the case head and/or household member name to ensure the correct file is uploaded to the associated application - Avoid using the application number as part of the file name because the HE+ System adds the application number as the first part of the document name during the document upload income in less than 12 months.
 Seasonal workers often include school bus drivers, teachers, and others whose primary employment is less than 12 months per year.
 If the seasonal employment has not been in effect for 12 months, calculate the seasonal income from the start date to the end of the prior month (of the application date) and divide by the number of months this covers.